sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/delivering-impact-reviews.md

 # Manager Guide - Delivering the Impact Review

+Performance review feedback is crucial for any organization's talent management strategy.
+It helps teammates understand their strengths and identify areas for improvement, increasing their job satisfaction and motivation.
+Additionally, it enables managers to identify top performers, provide targeted training opportunities, and address performance issues proactively.

+Performance review feedback fosters a culture of continuous learning and improvement within the organization, promoting growth and development for all teammates.
+By providing constructive feedback, teammates can improve their skills, increase their productivity, and contribute to the overall success of the team and organization.

 ## Preparing to deliver impact reviews

 1H FY24 Impact reviews will be delivered synchronously in a 1:1 between the Manager and their direct report.